shravan-123Mhatre/financial-analysis-excel/README.md

-#  Banking & Finance Excel Dashboard
+#  Banking & Finance Excel Project

 A comprehensive Excel-based dashboard designed to analyze and visualize key financial metrics for the Banking and Finance sector.
 This project includes automated reports, data-driven insights, and clean visualizations to support effective decision-making.